 Thai soccer coach, 25-year-old former Buddhist monk, hailed 'hero' for keeping boys alive

-Before he became the beloved assistant coach of the Wild Boars soccer team, Ekapol Chantawong spent years studying as a Buddhist monk.
+The 25-year-old soccer coach who led his youth team into a Thai cave complex where the group was stuck for more than two weeks is a former Buddhist monk who's cheated death at least once before.

-The 25-year-old, affectionately known as “Ake,” has been trapped with the team of 12 boys — ranging 11 to 16 years of age — in northern Thailand’s Tham Luang Nang Non cave since June 23, when they went exploring after a practice game.
+Ekapol Chantawong, affectionately known as “Ake,” was trapped with the team of 12 boys — ranging 11 to 16 years of age — in northern Thailand’s Tham Luang Nang Non cave since June 23, when they went exploring after a practice game.
 The team was stuck without food for more than a week until rescuers discovered them alive.

-So far, at least eight boys have been rescued from the cave in a complicated mission.
+Following a three-day harrowing rescue mission, all of the boys and the coach were rescued from the cave by July 10.

-Ekapol has already cheated death once before; when he was just 10 years old, his parents and brother were killed by a disease that ravaged his village, only sparing him, The Australian reported.
+Ekapol had already cheated death; when he was just 10 years old, his parents and brother were killed by a disease that ravaged his village, only sparing him, The Australian reported.

 He lived with extended family members for a short time after his family’s deaths, but he was “sad and lonely” so he was sent to a Buddhist temple for training to be a monk, his aunt, Umporn Sriwichai, told The Australian.

 He spent 10 years at the temple and still occasionally visits to meditate, family members said.
-It’s that training that could be helping him keep the team alive as they’ve remained trapped in the cave.
+It’s that training that could have helped him keep the team alive as they remained trapped in the cave.

 “He could meditate up to an hour,” Tham Chanthawong, another aunt, told The Associated Press.
 “It’s definitely helped him and probably helps the boys to stay calm.”